Fantastic Brioche Scarf Free Knit Pattern

-Brioche knitting is technique that uses tucked stitches and working into the row below to create uniquely layered knitting.
-Brooklyn Tweed describes it aptly as: “a distinctive knitted ribbing technique that is recognizable by its heightened, doughy texture.”
+Brioche knitting is a technique that uses tucked stitches and working into the row below to create uniquely layered knitting.
+Brooklyn Tweed describes it aptly as: “a distinctive knitted ribbing technique recognizable by its heightened, doughy texture.”

-Worked with two colors, as in this scarf, it creates beautiful colorwork as well as texture in the design.
-You essentially use knit stitches, yarnovers and slipped stitches to create this great texture.
-So, even though it’s considered an advanced knitting technique – and you’ll certainly impress yourself by what you can create once you learn it – it’s not as hard to do as it might at first seem.
+Working with two colors, as in this scarf, creates beautiful colorwork and texture.
+You use knit stitches, yarnovers, and slipped stitches to create this great texture.
+So, even though it’s considered an advanced knitting technique – and you’ll certainly impress yourself with what you can create once you learn it – it’s not as hard to do as it might at first seem.

 Fantastic Brioche Scarf: MATERIALS

-All that you really need in order to complete this knit scarf is the free pattern, the yarn, and the knitting needles.
+All you need to complete this knit scarf is the free pattern, the yarn, and the knitting needles.
 But, of course, I also have videos for you.
-I have created line-by-line instructions, as well.
-And there are some options notions you might want:
+I created line-by-line instructions, as well.
+And there are some optional notions you might want:

 Knit Brioche Scarf Free Pattern

-This pattern originally called for Soft Essentials yarn, which is a bulky weight acrylic yarn.
+This pattern was originally made in Soft Essentials yarn, which is a bulky-weight acrylic yarn.
 You might choose to use:

 You might also want to use: